-- a total of 1984 chips for the full detector.
-A detailed description of the ASIC design and performance can be found in [9]. - The main requirements that have driven the chip design are: - Compensation for the factor 3 anode-to-anode gain variations (Fig. 18).
-It is equipped with an adjustable gain system incorporated in the preamplifier stage that delivers a signal of identical range to the fast and slow shapers of every channel. - Delivery of a global low noise auto-trigger and time information with 100% trigger efficiency for particles at minimum of ionization (MIP), that is for a signal as low as 1/3 of photoelectron, corresponding to 50 fC at the anode for a PMT gain of 106. - Delivery of a charge proportional to the signal delivered by each pixel of the PMT in a dynamic range corresponding to 1 to 100 photoelectrons. - Each of the 32 channels comprises a low noise variable gain preamplifier that feeds both a trigger and a charge measurement arms (Fig. 23).
+- 2 The readout electronics of the Target Tracker is based on a 32-channel ASIC, referenced in the follow- - 3 ing as the OPERA ReadOut Chip (ROC).
+Two ROC's are used to readout each multi-anode PMT, for - 4 a total of 1984 chips for the full detector.
+A detailed description of the ASIC design and performance - 5 can be found in [10]. - 6 The main requirements that have driven the chip design are: - Compensation for the factor 3 anode-to-anode gain variations (Fig. 18).
+It is equipped with an adjustable gain system incorporated in the preamplifier stage that delivers a signal of identical range to the fast and slow shapers of every channel. - Delivery of a global low noise auto-trigger and time information with 100% trigger efficiency for particles at minimum of ionization (MIP), that is for a signal as low as 1/3 of p.e, corresponding to 50 fC at the anode for a PMT gain of 106. - Delivery of a charge proportional to the signal delivered by each pixel of the PMT in a dynamic range corresponding to 1 to 100 p.e. - Each of the 32 channels comprises a low noise variable gain preamplifier that feeds both a trigger and a charge measurement arms (Fig. 23).
 The auto-trigger includes a fast shaper followed by a comparator.
 The trigger decision is provided by the logical "OR" of all 32 comparator outputs, with a threshold set externally.
 A mask register allows disabling externally any malfunctioning channel.
 The charge measurement arm consists of a slow shaper followed by a Track & Hold buffer.
-Upon a trigger decision, charges are stored in 2 pF capacitors and the 32 channels outputs are readout sequentially at a 5 MHz frequency, in a period of 6.4 μ s. - The technology of the chip is AMS BiCMOS 0.8 μ m [10].
-Its area is about 10 mm2 and it is packaged in a QFP100 case.
-Its consumption depends upon the gain correction settings and ranges between 130 and 160 mW.
+Upon a trigger

+- decision, charges are stored in 2 pF capacitors and the 32 channels outputs are readout sequentially at - a 5 MHz frequency, in a period of 6.4 μ s. - The technology of the chip is AMS BiCMOS 0.8 μ m 9 Its area is about 10 mm2 and it is packaged in - a QFP100 case.
+Its consumption depends upon the gain correction settings and ranges between 130 - and 160 mW.